 God is with us in all this suffering and disturbance.

-There will be no public Masses from Friday 20th March for the foreseeable future.
-This will be a difficult loss for so many people.
+At this time, some of us are unable to get to mass.
 In this necessary fast from the Eucharist perhaps we can take a moment to really reflect on what it means for us and come to appreciate this mystery all over again.
 But don’t for a moment think that if you are unable to get to Mass you are committing a sin!
 God does not expect more of us than we can offer.

-And this prayer leaflet is good to keep handy:
+This prayer leaflet is good to keep handy:

 Our own St John’s Cathedral, Portsmouth offers live-streamed Mass. https://www.portsmouthcatholiccathedral.org.uk/live-mass.php

-So too do the Dominican Sisters of St Joseph at Sway. https://dominicansistersofstjoseph.org
+So too, do the Dominican Sisters of St Joseph at Sway. https://dominicansistersofstjoseph.org

 The Sisters’ website also offers the Rosary, Adoration of the Blessed Sacrament and the Divine Office.